Continue social distancing: Keep at least 6 feet between you and anyone you do not live with.

-Members or guests who have tested positive for COVID-19: If you have been at the club when you may have been or know you were infected please notify someone on the Board so we can engage in contact tracing to let others know if they may have been exposed.
-This is critically important.
+Members or guests who have tested positive for COVID-19: If you have been at the club when you may have been or know you were infected, please let someone on the Board know so we can engage in contact tracing to let others know if they may have been exposed.
 We will protect your privacy as best as possible.

 On Tuesday, April 6th, the club’s board approved the use of six-person team boats, in line with the protocol that was proposed by the outrigger steering committee and agreed to by the members of the men’s and women’s outrigger teams.
 (The protocol also applies to non-outrigger team boats larger than 2-person).

 The protocol is in line with current WCC, DC, and Federal guidelines, as well as those used by local rowing teams and US Rowing.

 Team Boat Protocol: